Peugeot e-Expert Valuation: 50 used car listings analysed

 • Citroën Berlingo

-The Vauxhall Vivaro is another popular choice in this segment, with 1,970 cars for sale and an average price of £11,994.
-Another recommended alternative is Citroën Berlingo with 1,909 cars for sale an average price tag of £8,999.
+The Vauxhall Vivaro is another popular choice in this segment, with 1,512 cars for sale and an average price of £11,995.
+The Citroën Berlingo is the third best alternative.
+There are currently 1,386 of this car for sale in the UK with an average sales price of £9,000.